who we are

 The UrbanArt Commission is an independent 501(c)(3) non-profit organization.
 Its Board of Directors sets its operating policies, organization by-laws, guides private fundraising efforts, and determines the annual operating budget.
 Furthermore, it serves as the primary body for determining how best to fulfill the organization's mission of create opportunities for artists and neighborhoods to connect and shape spaces through public art.

-Kristen Rambo, Ashlee Hendry, Jen Prudhome Booker, Chantal Drake, Mary Haizlip (vice chair), Laura Gray McCann (secretary), Dr. David Schwartz, Nefertiti Orrin (chair), Joel Parsons, and Amelia Thompson.
+Kristen Rambo, Ashlee Hendry, Jen Prudhome Booker, Chantal Drake, Mary Haizlip (vice chair), Laura Gray McCann (secretary), Dr. David Schwartz, Nefertiti Orrin (chair), Joel Parsons, and Amelia Thompson, Kevin Woods.

 Kristen Rambo currently serves as the Communications Manager for the Dixon Gallery and Gardens where she works to promote the museum’s exhibitions, garden and education programs, and special events through online marketing campaigns and social media platforms.
 Born and raised in Memphis, Kristen is a graduate of the Memphis College of Art where she received her Bachelor of Fine Arts with a concentration in painting.
 She maintains a studio space in Midtown, has participated in numerous group and solo shows, and frequently completes commissions.
 Her art focuses on self-reflection and meditation, the body, and the cycles of grief -- often through color and botanical components.
 Kristen is an active promoter of the art scene in Memphis and works to connect local artists with exhibition opportunities and open calls in the area.
 When she isn’t working at the museum or in her studio, Kristen can be found spending time with her husband, friends, and family and working in her garden.